Langdon Hammer

 Selected Publications

-Shadows Walking: With Wallace Stevens in New Haven in Los Angeles Review of Books (July 3, 2021)
+- Shadows Walking: With Wallace Stevens in New Haven in Los Angeles Review of Books (2021)

-Still to Love: For J. D. McClatchy in The Yale Review (2019)
+- Still to Love: For J. D. McClatchy, The Yale Review (2019)

-Inside and Underneath Words [on Susan Howe] in New York Review of Books (2017)
+- Inside and Underneath Words [on Susan Howe] in New York Review of Books (2017)

-Voice and Erasure in Srikanth Reddy’s Voyager in The Fate of Difficulty in the Poetry of Our Time (2017)
+- Voice and Erasure in Srikanth Reddy’s ‘Voyager’ in The Fate of Difficulty in the Poetry of Our Time (2017)

-Plath’s Lives, Representations (2001)
+- Plath’s Lives, Representations (2001)

 Works in Progress